ClusterLabs/hawk-apiserver/README.md

 ## Generating the API structures

-Generating `api_structs.go` requires the `cibToGoStruct` utility found at https://github.com/liangxin1300/CibToGo to be installed.
+For generating `api_structs.go`  use `tools/api-go-structs-generation.py`

+Install the pkg requirements with `pip install -r /tools/api-go-structs-requirements.txt`

 This file is generated from the pacemaker schema, so a new schema version in Pacemaker requires regenerating this file.

 Since a version of `api_structs.go` is already checked into the repository, running this utility is only necessary if this file hasn't